mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 ```
 rpp build
 ```
 which will inform you of the basic steps to a) capture your dependend libraries and b) create a container based on those requirements.
+This step might not be trivial because it depends on a perfect copy of your local environment inside the container.
+Usually its best to start with a virtualized environment as explained by the `rpp build` output.

-For testing you can run afterwards the same workflow locally on your machine but from the container.
+For testing the containerized workflow on all your data you can trigger using the `--cont <workflow>` option specifying your container name:
 ```
-rpp trigger -keep --cont workflow_project01
+rpp trigger -keep --each --cont workflow_project01
 ```

+After this last step we have a containerized workflow that accepts and processes data provided by the research information system.
+The specification of the container needs to be submitted to a workflow slot for your project.
+The specification will be used inside the research information system to recreate your workflow.

 ### Specify a subset of the image series for processing